 Tack nails are pretty when they are on a piece but they can be a headache if you are trying to remove them, especially without a proper tool.
 Ideally, a tack puller screwdriver is the best tool for removing tacks and small finish nails from upholstery and wood frame.
 But when you do not have the tool at hand, you can still get on with your upholstery upgrade project with pliers.
 However, not all pliers can do the job.
 The diagonal cutter pliers or needle nose pliers are the best.
-In this article, I share how to use both types of pliers to remove upholstery tacks and small finish nails from wood.
+In this article, I share how to use both types of pliers to remove upholstery tacks and small finish nails from wood and furniture.

 Why you may need to remove upholstery tacks?

-There are many reasons you would need to remove upholstery tacks.
+There are many reasons why you would need to remove upholstery tacks.
 One of them is when refurbishing furniture and you have to remove the fabric.
 If the fabric is held in place by tack nails, you will need a tool that will remove them without damaging wood or the fabric.

 Likewise, you probably know that the job of decorating interiors involves trying different outfits until you get the right one.
-The process may involve removing decorative tacks and pins and reinstalling them in a different way or pattern.
-To that end, you need to use a tool that will remove decorative nails without causing damage to the material.
+The process may involve removing the decorative tacks and pins and reinstalling them in a different way or pattern.
+To that end, you need to use a tool that will remove those nails without causing damage to the material.

 Diagonal cutter pliers or dikes (a.k.a. dykes or side cutters) are not only good for flush cutting wires.
 You can use them as a tack removal tool to pull out tack strips from upholstery or carpet.
 They have sharp wedged edges that get under the nail heads pretty easily.
 Also, most diagonal cutters have a high leverage design.
-Here is how to use them to lift off those stubborn tacks in two easy steps.
+Here is how to use them to lift off those stubborn tacks in three easy steps.

 The jaws of diagonal cutters have sharp tips.
 Open them slightly and use them as prongs to dig under the tack head.

 Step 2.
 Pry out the tack nail

 Pry out the tack by pressing the pliers against the surface.
 You can place a piece of wood under the pliers to create more leverage.